The author enjoys writing about technology and industry news.

 Select the drop-down menu next to it and then select "Custom."

-(Note: your screen may look different, depending on your privacy settings.
-The drop down menu may currently say "Only Friends" or "Everyone."
+(Note: Your screen may look different, depending on your privacy settings.
+The drop-down menu may currently say "Only Friends" or "Everyone."
 It doesn't matter, just click it and select "Custom.")

 On the screen that appears you will notice some finer controls:

 Under "Hide this from," type in the name of any of your friends that you want to prevent from commenting on your posts.
 Remember that they will still be able to see the post, just not comment on it.
-When you're finished save the setting and return to Facebook.
-You can add as many or few people as you wish to that screen and edit it at any time.
+When you're finished, save the setting, and return to Facebook.
+You can add as many or as few people as you wish to that screen and edit it at any time.
 The people you added will now be blocked from commenting on any of your posts (including pictures).

 Debb on September 03, 2020: